SiliconLabs/peripheral_examples/series2/iadc/iadc_single_calibration/readme.txt

 This project demonstrates calibrating the IADC peripheral, followed by single polled differential analog measurements.
-The main program steps through the proceedure outlined in Gain and Offset Correction section of the device Reference Manual for calibrating the onboard IADC.
+The main program steps through the procedure outlined in Gain and Offset Correction section of the device Reference Manual for calibrating the onboard IADC.
 Once calibration is complete, the program resembles the single differential polled example, taking measurements and storing the IADC result and a voltage conversion of the result